amir9895/software-development/README.md

 - 🔭 you can see my resume on [Github](https://github.com/amir9895)

-- 👨‍🎓 I’m currently studing on Mashhad IAU
+- 👨‍🎓 I’m currently studing on Mashhad IAU.
+I am currently studying in the field of software and at the undergraduate level in this university.
+I have completed my associate's degree in the same university with a GPA of 17.61.

 <br/>